-There are several other differences between Google’s and Baidu’s ranking systems and it is recommended that your SEO strategies account for those differences if you want to improve the visibility of your website for Chinese customers.
+There are several other differences between Google’s and Baidu’s ranking systems.
+Make sure that your SEO strategies addresses those differences to improve the visibility of your website for Chinese customers.

 4. Match the Language to Your Target Market

-China is a big country – both in the landmass and human population, so it is not surprising that certain parts of the country have different languages.
-For instance, while people in mainland China use simplified Chinese, people living in Hong Kong, Taiwan, and Macao read traditional Chinese.
-Depending on your target region in the Chinese market, you may need a website in either simplified Chinese, traditional Chinese, or for better marketing opportunities, both.
+China is a huge country – the largest in population and the third largest in landmass.
+So, it is not surprising that certain parts of the country have different languages.
+For instance, while people in mainland China use simplified Chinese, people in Hong Kong, Taiwan, and Macao read traditional Chinese.
+Depending on your target region in the Chinese market, you may need a website in simplified Chinese, traditional Chinese, or both.

-Before you decide to design a website for Chinese customers, it is necessary to carry out some initial market research to help you determine which parts of the country would be your ideal target market.
+First, you should carry out initial market research to help you determine your target area and audience.
 This can help you decide if your website should have simplified or traditional characters.